sbojorge/urbantrip/README.md

 This combination goes well with the intrinsic modern look of this project as well with photographies which are at the heart of this web application.

 ### Colours
-The colour palette was chosen for its contemporanean style.<br>
+The colour palette was chosen for its contemporary style.<br>
-The palette was created using the [Canva’s color palette generator](https://www.canva.com/colors/color-palette-generator/) and one of the avatars from the [undrawn illustrations collection](https://iconduck.com/sets/undraw-illustrations) at [iconduck](https://iconduck.com/).<br>
+The palette was created using the [Canva’s color palette generator](https://www.canva.com/colors/color-palette-generator/) and one of the avatars from the [unDraw illustrations collection](https://iconduck.com/sets/undraw-illustrations) at [iconduck](https://iconduck.com/).<br>
 Canva used the hues in the avatar to create the palette.

 ![colours](/readme/images/UI/picture_3.png)